a-rog/px100data/README.md

 Generally you should pick one provider and stick with it.
 However, as crazy, as it sounds, if you wish to do something like that mid-project:

-* switching between in-memory provider e.g. Hazelcast and Ignite is completely transparent - just change the config.
+* switching between in-memory providers e.g. Hazelcast and Ignite is completely transparent - just change the config.
 No data loss.
-* switching between in-memory and traditional providers would cost you the data, which still can be migrated between Momgo and the on-disk database backing the in-memory data grid using our data dump/restore utility.
+* switching between in-memory and traditional providers would cost you the data, which can still be migrated between Mongo and the on-disk database backing the in-memory data grid.
+YOu can use our data dump/restore utility.
 See InMemoryDatabase.emergencyShutdown() that dumps data to disk files (can be invoked manually) and RestoreUtility.
 You can also easily write your own universal cluster data migration tool under 20 lines of code.
 We didn't beacuse we consider switching between
 Hazelcast/Ignite and Mongo highly unlikely.
-There is nothing wrong than unneeded code written just in case.
+There is nothing worse, than unneeded code written just in case.

 In any case nothing changes usage-wise: the same API and the same entities (data types, etc.)

 The architecture is open, and you are welcome to write a storage provider for a new in-memory data grid or on-disk NoSQL database.

-Px100 Data doesn't compromize, when it comes to performance leveraging all available provider optimizations e.g. indexes.
+Px100 Data doesn't compromize, when it comes to performance - leveraging all available provider optimizations e.g. indexes.
 You can be assured you are using 100% of Hazelcast, Ignite, or Mongo.
 The latter is enough for small to moderate systems and with some tricks even terabytes of data, while Ignite scales well out of the box at the cost of memory, which (hardware) should never be a limiting factor.
-Hazelcast currently lags Ignite in query speed being faster when it comes to updates and using less memory.
+Hazelcast currently lags Ignite in query speed being faster when it comes to updates, and also using less memory.
 The choice is yours.
-Data grids like hazelcast and
+Data grids like Hazelcast and
 Ignite are infinitely scalable horizontally - just add new servers/nodes.

 Whatever provider you choose, just like JDBC, Px100 Data requires you to learn your "database" configuration- and tuning-wise.
-We provided rich and comprehensive configuration samples for all three in the User Guide: the actual Spring configuration we use in production for deployed Px100-built systems.
+We provided rich and comprehensive configuration samples for all three in the User Guide: the actual Spring configuration we use in production for
+Px100-built systems.
 Use it as a starting point.

 ## What Px100 Data Can Do for You
 No more DTOs.
 Your entities can (and should) be as complex, as needed - encapsulating sub-objects, collections (Lists and Sets),